WordPress developer for hire

 The WordPress developer

 Relies on craftsmanship and clean code.
 Uses WP as a flexible database frame (Core API).
 Builds the infrastructure from scratch, minimises plugins, and codes business logic in PHP with blocks in React.
-The difference becomes drastically apparent at the Core Web Vitals stage and in conversion speed.
+The difference is typically LCP 4 s+ and shaky CLS in the builder version versus LCP under 2.5 s in dedicated code, which translates directly into conversion.

 The autonomous future: UCP Agent Mesh